weshinsley/wct-games/toms-day/README.md

 * Run DosBox
 * cd toms-day
+* SETUP to configure sound
 * TDA for the game
 * TDALEV  for the level editor
 ## Compiling